 Can I steam frozen vegetables in my rice cooker?

 Yes, you can steam frozen vegetables without thawing them first add a couple of minutes to the cooking time.

-Check out how to steam in a Hamilton Beach Rice Cooker.
+Learn how to steam in a Hamilton Beach Rice Cooker.

 Recipes to Try With Your Newly Steamed Vegetables